withastro/docs/src/pages/en/guides/content-collections.md

 ### Getting from nested directories

-[As noted earlier](#organizing-with-nested-directories), you may organize entries into directories as well.
-The result will **still be a flat array** when getting a collection via `getCollection`, with the nested directory reflected in an entry’s `id`:
+When getting a collection that includes files in nested directories, the result will be a flat array of entries.
+The nested directory structure will be reflected in each entry’s `id`.

 ```ts
 const docsEntries = await getCollection('docs');